 Unfortunately, it can be difficult to find that location information prominently displayed on many of the government sites that should be associated with State Capitol Buildings.

-An easy way out for Google, and for many state governments, would be to list the official web page for each state as the authoritative web site for state capitols.
+An easy way out for Google, and many state governments, would be to list the official web page for each state as the authoritative web site for state capitols.

 Which led me to wonder – how likely would it be that someone from a state government would visit Google Maps, and verify the locations and web addresses for state buildings?
 Or Yahoo Local?
 Or Bing Maps?